anasvag575/VLSI/README.md

 For the simulation of the netlist Ngspice was used (http://ngspice.sourceforge.net/)

-Every folder containts the exercise set and the necessary files for it to work
+Every folder containts the exercise set and the necessary files for it to work and a report which explains further the steps and the findings of each exercise

 ### Exercise set 1
 In exercise 1 we have to design an inverter in MAGIC with the following specifications: